-The youngster, arrested at 15, was caught in 2025 thanks to an investigation by Counter Terrorism Policing North East and Northumbria Police.
-Officers seized a staggering 4.8 terabytes of data—equal to around 1.2 million songs—including 253,005 messages.
+Snared at just 15, the boy was caught in 2025 following a crackdown by Counter Terrorism Policing North East and Northumbria Police.
+Officers seized a whopping 4.8 terabytes of data – that’s about 1.2 million songs – including 253,005 messages.

-Investigators found he was involved in 25 far-right chat groups, using an online persona to escape reality.
-At his home, police uncovered body armour, masks, extremist flags, and parts for making explosives.
-They also seized 22 weapons, including knives, a crossbow, and airsoft rifles.
+Digging deeper, cops found he lurked in 25 far-right chat groups, using a fake online persona to hide his dark obsessions.
+At his home, they discovered body armour, masks, extremist flags, and bomb-making parts.
+Plus, 22 weapons – knives, a crossbow, and airsoft rifles – were all confiscated.

 “This case provides a stark reminder around the dangers of extreme content online that is accessible to the public and how individuals can be drawn into serious offending,” said Detective Chief Superintendent James Dunkerley, head of Counter Terrorism Policing North East.

-This chilling case underscores the growing threat of online radicalisation targeting Britain’s youth.
+The chilling case highlights the growing menace of online radicalisation that threatens Britain’s youngsters.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.